Palm Beach Holiday Boat Parade and Toy Drive coming December 1st

 FOR IMMEDIATE RELEASE

-(NORTH PALM BEACH, FL) --A premier event of the Marine Industries Association of Palm Beach County (MIAPBC), the 23rd Annual Palm Beach Holiday Boat Parade and 18th Annual “On the Water” Toy Drive benefiting Toys for Tots and Little Smiles kicks off this year’s holiday season on Saturday, December 2 at 6:00 p.m. in North Palm Beach.
+(NORTH PALM BEACH, FL) -- The 24th Annual Palm Beach Holiday Boat Parade and 19th Annual “On the Water” Toy Drive will kick off this year’s holiday season on Saturday, December 1 at 6:00 p.m. in North Palm Beach.

-The parade will stage and begin at the north end of the Lake Worth Lagoon and proceed north on the Intracoastal Waterway to the Jupiter Inlet Lighthouse.
-Tens of thousands of spectators will come out to enjoy the procession of dozens of decorated vessels sparkling on the Intracoastal Waterway beneath a backdrop of traveling fireworks.
-There will be extended fireworks at Harbourside Place, plus a grand finale at the Jupiter Inlet Lighthouse courtesy of Square Grouper Tiki Bar, Jetty’s and U-Tiki.
-Other popular viewing locations include: Juno Park, Bert Winters Park, Sawfish Bay Park, and Lighthouse Park.
+will begin at the north end of the Lake Worth Lagoon and travel north on the Intracoastal Waterway to the Jupiter Inlet Lighthouse.
+Tens of thousands of spectators will come out to enjoy the festivities with dozens of decorated vessels sparkling on the Intracoastal Waterway beneath a backdrop of traveling fireworks.
+An extended firework display will take place at Harbourside Place with a grand finale at the Jupiter Inlet Lighthouse.
+Other popular viewing locations include Juno Park, Bert Winters Park, Sawfish Bay Park, and Lighthouse Park.

-This year we are excited to welcome special guest Sal “The Voice” Valentinetti, a past runner-up of NBC’s hit show, America’s Got Talent.
-He will be joining long-time grand marshals Mo and Sally from KOOL 105.5.
-Santa Claus will make an appearance on the last boat of the evening.
+Organizers are excited to welcome back long-time grand marshals Mo and Sally from KOOL 105.5.
+Mo and Sally won’t be the only stars in attendance as Santa Claus will make a special appearance on the last boat of the evening.

 The Palm Beach Holiday Boat Parade benefits the U.S. Marine Reserves Toys for Tots Program and Little Smiles of South Florida.
-Last year, the MIAPBC collected 10,000 toys for needy children in Palm Beach County, making this event one of the top toy collecting events in Palm Beach County.
-Toy donations can be dropped off at dozens of local businesses (listed at palmbeachboatparade.com), or picked up dockside during the parade by a fleet of marked toy boat volunteers by waving a flashlight.
+In 2017, the MIAPBC collected nearly 10,000 toys for needy children in Palm Beach County, making this event one of the top toy collecting events in Palm Beach County.
+Toy donations can be made at dozens of local businesses (list available at palmbeachboatparade.com) or picked up dockside during the parade by marked toy boat volunteers.

 About Marine Industries Association of Palm Beach County: